 Program areas at Greater Houston Partnership

-Through its membership, Greater Houston Partnership represents the interests of the 12 county Houston region with over 1,200 members participating in committees, task forces and initiatives, representing more than 950 member companies.
-During 2022, over 56 events and webinar series were hosted; enjoyed by over 11,000 participants.
+Through its membership, Greater Houston Partnership represents the interests of the 12 county Houston region with over 1,500 members participating in committees, task forces and initiatives, representing approximately 900 member companies.
+During 2023, over 96 events and webinar series were hosted; enjoyed by over 8,000 participants.

 The Partnership promotes the Houston region across the country and around the globe.
-In 2022, the Greater Houston Partnership's economic development team and its regional allies assisted in 25 economic development projects, accounting for over $1 billion in capital expenditure and over 4,219 new jobs to the region.
-The Partnership's international investment and trade activities in 202 included hosting more than 153 inbound delegations from 68 countries to further grow the region's international ties.
-Despite travel restrictions, the Partnership continued to host key visits with our partners around the globe virtually.
+In 2023, the Greater Houston Partnership's economic development team and its regional allies assisted in 31 economic development projects, accounting for over $1.8 billion in capital expenditure and over 4,316 new jobs to the region.
+The Partnership's international investment and trade activities in 2023 included hosting 109 inbound delegations from 45 countries to further grow the region's international ties.